bookofproofs/bookofproofs.github.io/_sources/history/20th-century/specht.md

 * Specht's home became a popular meeting place where students or colleagues came to discuss mathematics, to chat or just to warm up a little when their own supply of fuel had run out.
 * This happy and productive time at Breslau came to an abrupt end in August 1940 when Specht was called up for military service.
 * The war, however, saw tragedy for Specht.
-* Specht's wife, who had served as a Red Cross nurse, was taken prisoner by the Russians and suffered unspeakable hardships before she was eventually able to return to her husband in 1954.
 * All Specht had left was a small suitcase with scientific papers, which he always carried with him throughout the war.
 * For two years Specht worked at an American airfield.
 * He spoke to van der Waerden asking if he knew of promising people to appoint and, without hesitation, van der Waerden strongly recommended Specht.